elves/elvish/README.md

 * Try typing `echo [` and press Enter.
 Elvish knows that the command is unfinished due to the unclosed `[` and inserts a newline instead of accepting the command.
 Moreover, common errors like syntax errors and missing variables are highlighted in real time.

 * Elvish remembers which directories you have visisted.
-Use `dirs` to show the history. `jump x` jumps to the highest-scored directory containing `x`.
+Press Ctrl-L to list visited directories, sorted by score.
+Type to filer, and use Up and Down to choose.
+Press Enter to cd into the chosen directory; press Escape to cancel.

+  NOTE: Default key bindings as listed above are subject to change in the future; but the functionality will not go away.

 * Lists look like `[a b c]`, and maps look like `[&key1=value1 &key2=value2]`.
 Unlike other shells, lists never expands to multiple words, unless you explicitly splice it by prefixing the variable name with `$@`:
   ```sh